makspll/bevy_mod_scripting/readme.md

 # Bevy Scripting

 While for Bevy out of the box scripting is a non-goal, scripting support is being worked on.
 This crate is an attempt to make scripting a possibility with the current state of Bevy.

-The API will likely change in the future as more scripting support is rolled out.
+It is by no means optimized, perfect or even complete so far.
+The API will likely change a lot as Bevy grows.

 ## Why Use Scripts?